Eileenpk/Bookmark-Landing-Page/README.md

     - change inner text
     - add class to underline selected
     - remove selected class from non selected tabs.

-- onclick on one of the dropdown items will:
-    - remove class show dropdown and remove rotate arrow from all other dropdown elements.
-    - add class show dropdown, and add class rotate arrow, to clicked dropdown element.

 - form validation for contact us with email